In this article, we’re going to talk about how to get Portuguese citizenship.

 - You’re can get a Portuguese passport.

-- If you’re British, becoming a Portuguese citizen restores the EU rights that were taken from you as a result of Brexit.
+- If you’re British, becoming a Portuguese citizen restores the EU rights that were taken away from you as a result of Brexit.

 - You can vote in Portugal’s elections and run for political office.